Symbian9/qmapshack-doc-wiki/DocQuickStartEnglish.md

     * The keys "__+__" and "__-__" increase or decrease the map scale (zoom in and out).
 * _With the mouse:_
     * Press and hold the left mouse button to fix the map to the mouse.
 When moving the mouse (without releasing the pressed key), the map is moved.
-Once the desired map position has been reached, release the mouse key.
+Once the desired map position has been reached, release the mouse button.
     * Use the mouse wheel to zoom in or out.

 ### Load GPX file and show data